mpv-player/mpv/DOCS/man/options.rst

        closest valid position that's within the refresh range.
 If two frames are put on the same position, we send the newest one only.

-    Note: this is more computationally expensive than leaving the burden to the display.
+    Note: This is not fully compatible with ``--video-sync=display-...`` modes, yet, which would be the only ones capable of getting rid of the last displaying inconsistencies.

 ``--vrr-adjust-max-refresh-variance-time=<decimal seconds>``
     The default does not take into account refresh rate flicker (which may happen